WrongAlice/WrongAlice/README.md

 - 🔭 I’m currently working on ...
 A Full Stack Web App
 - 🌱 I’m currently learning ...
 IPFS
 - 👯 I’m looking to collaborate on ...
 React Projects
-- 🤔 I’m looking for help with ... learning more
+- 🤔 I’m looking for help with ... learning about more things that I do not yet know of.
 - 💬 Ask me about ...
 Anything :D
 - 📫 How to reach me: ... electronic letter
 - 😄 Pronouns: ... try/ me :D